pgml/bbclip/README.md

 - `i`, `/` - Focus search bar
 - `g` - go to top
 - `G` - go to bottom
+- `p` - open a preview of the selected history item
 - `delete`, `D` - delete selected item from history
 - `esc` - close window or focus history list if search bar is focused
 - `ctrl+c` - close application (this would also stop monitoring the clipboard)